mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 > **Challenge #6**
 >
-> Now that you have a full training to testing to real-world testing methodology for the CSS, try to stump your trained model.
+> Now that you have a full training to testing to real-world testing methodology for the STT, try to stump your trained model.
 Then, return back to your data sets, models, and deployments.
 Update all of them and attempt to retrain the system to address the shortcomings you identified.

 This concludes the exercise.